swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

   /// If the rigid array does not have sufficient capacity to accommodate the new
   /// elements, then this method triggers a runtime error.
   ///
-  /// If the unqiue array does not have sufficient capacity to perform the replacement,
+  /// If the unique array does not have sufficient capacity to perform the replacement,
   /// then this reallocates storage to extend its capacity, using a geometric
   /// growth rate.
   ///